knbknb/google_script/README.md

 Google Scripts
 ==============

-Simple google scripts that do interesting stuff.
+Simple googlescripts that do interesting stuff.
+(Googlescript is a Javascript variant)

 Copied from the internet, or self-made.